yandex-cloud/docs/en/billing/quickstart/index.md

         * Select the payer type: **Individual**.
         * Enter your first and last name.
-        * Enter your Teudat zehut and post address.
+        * Enter your Teudat Zehut ID and email address.

     1. Link your bank card.